-A random tip: French races require a physical to participate, and they are strict about checking these at the expo–you cannot race if you don’t have this medical clearance, no matter how many races you’ve done.
-To save some time at the expo, I uploaded a photo of my physical on the race’s online platform, Time To, and got approved in advance.
+A random tip: French races require a medical certificate to participate, and they are strict about checking these at the expo—you cannot race if you don’t have this document.
+To save some time at the expo, I uploaded a photo of my medical certificate on the race’s online platform, Time To, and got approved in advance.

 Unlike American races, French races often don’t have sports drinks or gu (even for major marathons like Paris!).
 The is, however, no shortage of water and fruits (like bananas).
 We were also given a small stick of Stimium (the French equivalent of Honey Stinger I think) in our race packets, so I took that along and had it around 11-12km.

 Since the race was so large, you could easily get stuck at the aid stations.
 A tip a friend gave me was to grab refreshments towards the end of the stations—that way you skip the traffic jam at the beginning.

 You should also know that aid stations are less frequent, about every 5km.
 If you need fuel more frequently, plan ahead.